-Educational and Social Research (MRes, Postgraduate Diploma & Postgraduate Certificate)
+Educational and Social Research (MRes, PG Dip and PG Cert)

 You are likely to be, or aspire to be, involved in either educational or social research.
 Maybe you would like to learn research skills or you need a qualification to prove what you know.
 Tutors from the Institute of Education will work with you and help you to develop your own research agendas.